 Avoid Rush Hour in the Big Cities

-Try to leave in non-peak hours and time your stops so that you aren’t passing through one of the big cities during the prime driving times.
+Try to leave during non-peak hours and time your stops so that you don’t pass through one of the big cities during the prime driving times.

 Plan Your Meal Stops

-Twisted Root burgers in Waco is delicious as is Chuy’s outside of Austin, in Round Rock.
+Twisted Root burgers in Waco are delicious, as is Chuy’s outside of Austin, in Round Rock.

 Don’t Underestimate the Toll Road